kelsS/cf7-honeypot/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-## Composer Installation Instructions:
+## Composer Installation Instructions

-Add plugin to vendors folder by running ``composer require vendor/package`` in the *root* of the project.
+1. Add plugin to vendors folder by running ``composer require vendor/package`` in the *root* of the project.

 ```bash
 composer require kelss/cf7-honeypot
 ```

-Then activate plugin from WordPress Admin.
+2. Then *activate plugin from WordPress Admin*.

+## Description

 Contact Form 7 Honeypot - Adds honeypot anti-spam functionality to CF7 forms.

-## Description

 This simple addition to the wonderful <a href="http://wordpress.org/extend/plugins/contact-form-7/">Contact Form 7</a> (CF7) plugin adds basic honeypot anti-spam functionality to thwart spambots without the need for an ugly captcha.